falko-buschke/LPI/README.md

 Effect of population fluctuations on the Living Planet Index.
 This repository includes all the code used in the manuscript:

 * Buschke, F.T., Hagan, J.G.
-Santini, L. & Coetzee, B.W.T. (unpublished) *Random population fluctuations bias the Living Planet Index*.
+Santini, L. & Coetzee, B.W.T. *Random population fluctuations bias the Living Planet Index*.

 The code was accurate as of 05 April 2021.
 For enquiries, contact `falko.buschk@gmail.com`